On the effective action for scalars in a general manifold to any loop order: Three loop results

 cancels against an opposite sign contribution from $\mathcal Q_3$, as do the other 6 one-particle reducible contributions.
 The outcome of the procedure gives the effective action to three loops, in Minkowski, \begin{widetext}

 or diagrammatically,

 where we note that the coefficient of each term can also be derived with symmetry factor formulae \cite{Palmer:2001vq,Saemann:2020oyz}.
-The explicit evaluation of the operators at two loops would involve the integrals, in Euclidean,
+Let us remark that this formula applies to any tree-level action $S$, regardless of the number of derivatives or powers of fields in interaction terms.
+The explicit evaluation of the operators at two loops, for the particular case of an action as in sec.~\ref{S2} would involve the integrals, in Euclidean,

 where we assumed the locality of the interaction can be cast as $(\fD^4S)_{\underline{xyzu}}\equiv \sqrt{|g|}(\fD^4\mathcal L)_{abcd}\de^d(x-y)\de^d(x-z)\de^d(x-u)$ and we note that the momenta integrals will restore the invariant measure of space-time ($q^2=g^{\mu\nu} q_\mu q_\nu$).
 The second term at two loops requires of an expansion in the two vertexes separation $x-y$ to extract local results, explicitly